Sliding Scale Of Idealism Versus Cynicism / Fan Works

 The thing is it works; the one person is brought back to life without any fatalities.

 A in-universe debate is had between Danzo and Naruto in Naruto:Asunder before and after their fight.
 It should be noted that while Naruto is for idealism he sees the world in White and Gray Morality while Danzo is Black and White Morality.

 Perfection Is Overrated is somewhat on the idealistic side.
 It is emphasized that the world is often harsh and never can be perfect, but it's indicated that people can change for the better, and perhaps so can the world.
 In the end, The Obsidian Lord, the Usurper and the SUEs are defeated with the Himes managing to work together against the common threat, but the deaths of innocent people through the course of the conflict, as well as the lack of a Reset Button, results in there being more of a Bittersweet Ending than in canon.

-Despite its heavy violence and darkness, Sonic X: Dark Chaos lies closer to the middle.
+Sonic X: Dark Chaos lies closer to the middle.
 Sonic and his friends are still heroes and hold their ideals, even if several of them are traumatized by the things they see.
-However, the rest of the setting is quite cynical with lots of Gray and Gray Morality.
-And then comes the twist ending, which tips the scale really, REALLY far to the cynical end.
+However, the rest of the setting is very, very, very, VERY cynical.

 Necessary To Win is somewhat on the idealistic side Characters persist against considerable odds and while they may not always succeed, the fact that they are willing to try is considered admirable, and their efforts often bear fruit in and of themselves.

 Oobserver of the Adventure Time universe has created three major stories centered around the Flinn pairing (Finn/Flame Princess), each of them lying on a different scale between the twosides.